We are here to help

 Musicians' Emergency Healthcare Program & Eligibility

 Navigating complex health care systems and knowing what resources are out there to help can be overwhelming, especially in the midst of difficult medical and financial circumstances.
 The JWF Musicians’ Emergency Healthcare Program is designed to assist individual musicians and their families when faced with a medical crisis.
-Through financial assistance grants and guidance from the JWF social services team, JWF aims to give musicians the tools to navigate challenging health-related circumstances by addressing immediate needs and navigating available resources for long-term stability.
+Through financial assistance grants and guidance from the JWF social services team, JWF gives musicians the tools to navigate challenging health-related circumstances by addressing immediate needs and navigating available resources for long-term stability.

 - Extensive support from the JWF social services team in accessing aid from many other Resources, and